LINKIWI/linkr/README.md

 #### I am lazy and just want a prebuilt Docker image

 Building the application from source is highly recommended.
 This is because the application's configuration options are specific to your installation, and must be configured before the application can run.
 Also, client-side secrets are bundled directly into the application as part of the build process, so it's not possible to distribute a pre-built frontend.

+#### Alternate databases

+The default database is MySQL, but you can change this to any database that is compatible with [`flask-sqlalchemy`](http://flask-sqlalchemy.pocoo.org/2.1/config/#connection-uri-format).
+Simply change `SQLALCHEMY_DATABASE_URI` in `config/flask.py` for the database of your choice.

 ## Configuration